CKRK-FM

 CKRK-FM is an English-language Canadian radio station located in the Kahnawake Mohawk Territory, a First Nations reserve near Montreal, Quebec.
-It broadcasts on 103.7 MHz with an effective radiated power of 250 watts (class A1) using an omnidirectional antenna.
-Reception is also possible on the island of Montreal, particularly in the south and southwest sectors of the island.
+It broadcasts on 103.7 MHz with an effective radiated power of 250 watts (class A1).

 CKRK-FM was originally on 103.5 MHz with only 50 watts; it moved to its current frequency and raised its power in 1996, after another station, CJLM-FM, signed on the same channel in Joliette, causing interference.

 The station went on the air on March 30, 1981, and identifies itself as "K1037”.
-It originally had a country music format; starting in 1995, it moved to an adult contemporary format with significant time devoted to hip-hop programming during weeknights.
-K1037 still airs country music on the weekend.
+Starting in 1995, it moved to an adult contemporary format.

 In the fall of 2008, K1037, in conjunction with and with the assistance of the Kahnawake Fire Brigade, held a 55-hour-long Radiothon to raise funds towards the purchase of a new ladder truck for the Brigade.
-K1037 was successful in raising over $450,000 Canadian towards the $1.1 million price tag for the vehicle.

-On April 19, 2010, Montreal radio legend Ted Bird joined the morning show at K1037 after having left CHOM 97-7, his radio home of 25 years.
+On April 19, 2010, Montreal radio broadcaster Ted Bird joined the morning show at K1037 after having left CHOM 97-7, his radio home of 25 years.
 He left CKRK-FM on May 7, 2012 for undisclosed reasons.
 The following week, Bird returned to the air after signing a two-year contract with CKGM.

-The station airs country music on weekends, from 6 a.m.
-Saturday to noon Sunday.